Pattern Library

 Each pattern has a symptom, cost shape, detection signal, executive impact, and fix path.

-The review translates engineering risk into a client-ready memo before the buyer inherits the app.
+The review translates engineering risk into a CTO/CFO-ready memo before the cost scales with usage.

 Moat